lukuang/InfoChain/README.md

   ```$ IndriBuildIndex para_file_path```

   ### Easy Baseline
+  I implement a very simple implementation ([easy_baseline/easy_baseline.py](https://github.com/lukuang/InfoChain/blob/master/easy_baseline/easy_baseline.py)) to find common entities of two disaster instances that relies only on the occurrence counts of the entities.
   #### How it works
-  I implement a very simple implementation ([easy_baseline/easy_baseline.py](https://github.com/lukuang/InfoChain/blob/master/easy_baseline/easy_baseline.py)) to find common entities of two disaster instances that relies only on the occurrence counts.
   The workflow is as follow:
-  1. A User will input two queries to the script.
+  1. A User will input two queries, and possible other optional parameters, to the script.
   2. The script will search the two queries against the Indri index generated above.
-  3. If there are common documents in the top 10 documents, return the document ids.
+  3. If there are common documents in the top 10 documents, return the common documents' ids.
   4. If there are no common documents, first generate the vector representations of each of the top 100 documents.
 The vectors are the occurrence counts of words or entities in the document.
 There are three ways to generate the vector:
       * use individual words.
       * use the name entities identified by Stanford NER.
-      * use the entities found by the [Dbpedia Spotlight's](https://github.com/dbpedia-spotlight/dbpedia-spotlight) web api to find Wikipedia entities in the document.
+      * use the Wikipedia entities found by the [Dbpedia Spotlight's](https://github.com/dbpedia-spotlight/dbpedia-spotlight) web api in the document.
   5. Merge the document vectors for each query.
-Compare the total vectors of the two queries to find common entities that within the 100 most frequent entities of each query.
+Compare the total vectors of the two queries to find common entities that are within the 100 most frequent entities of each query.
 Record the entities and their **smaller** occurrence counts for one of the queries.
   6. The common entities will be printed to the standard output as (entity, smaller count) tuples.
-  7. The entities as well as the documents mentioning the entities will be output as a json format in the file  ```/infolab/node4/lukuang/code/InfoChain/easy_baseline/data/results/easy_basline/METHOD_NAME/QUERY_STRING``` where the ```METHOD_NAME``` is the method used for generating vectors (words, Stanford NER, etc.), and the ```QUERY_STRING``` is the combination of the query strings in which the queries are ordered alphabetically in order to be combined.
+  7. The entities as well as the ids of the documents mentioning the entities will be output as json format in the file  ```/infolab/node4/lukuang/code/InfoChain/easy_baseline/data/results/easy_basline/METHOD_NAME/QUERY_STRING``` where the ```METHOD_NAME``` is the method used for generating vectors (words, Stanford NER, etc.), and the ```QUERY_STRING``` is the concatenation of the query strings in which the queries are ordered alphabetically in order to be combined.

   #### How to run
   Two required parameters: